Psyhang/PsyHang.github.io/_pages/about.md

 # 🔥 News
 - *2024.08*: &nbsp;🎉 Won the excellent Work of the 4th Social Computing Innovation Competition, CAAI 9th National Conference on Big Data and Social Computing! ヾ(≧▽≦*)o
-- *2024.06*: &nbsp;❄  Ended my first exchange life in Finland for half a year!
+- *2024.06*: &nbsp;⛄ Ended my first exchange life in Finland for half a year!
 What a wonderful and unforgettable journey!
 - *2024.03*: &nbsp;🎉 A paper was finally accepted by Acta Psychologica after being rejected 11 times! 😵
-- *2023.12*: &nbsp;🎉 A paper was accepted by Brain Sciences after being rejected 3 times!
 - *2023.03*: &nbsp;🎉 My first paper modified from my undergraduate thesis was accepted by Computers & Education! 🥳
 - *2022.06*: &nbsp;🎓 I got the Bachelor of Science degree in Applied Psychology 🍻